 - We have a complete guide to visiting the Golden Circle, which has a map, suggested itinerary, and more.

-- Whilst Iceland is a safe country to travel in when it comes to things like crime, the country itself is home to extreme conditions and all sorts of seismic activity.
-So to stay safe as you go, check out the Safetravel Iceland page
+- Whilst Iceland is generally safe for visitors, the country itself is home to extreme conditions and all sorts of seismic activity.
+So to stay safe as you go, check out the Safetravel Iceland page.

 - We have a guide to how to photograph the northern lights if you are lucky enough to see this wonderful phenomenon.